Geeksfino/actgent/README.md

 ### Steps to Create a Custom Agent

 1. **Extend the BaseAgent class**: Create a new class that extends BaseAgent, specifying the schema types, classifier, and prompt template.
+In your class, you can choose different Classifier and PromptTemplate implementations but generally the default implementation will suffice

 2. **Define schema types**: Create an array of objects that define the different message classifications your agent will handle.
 Each object should include a name, prompt, and schema.
+Think about what your agent does, what it will ask a large language model to respond.
+Sort out the types of answers it expects the LLM to reply.
+This schema is basically the mapping of an instruction prompt and an expected response template in JSON format.
+The LLM will respond with data filled

 3. **Implement the constructor**: Pass the necessary configurations to the superclass constructor.

 4. **Override classifier and prompt template methods**: Implement the useClassifierClass and usePromptTemplateClass methods to specify custom or default implementations.

-### Example: TestAgent
+#### Example: TestAgent

 Here's a simplified version of the TestAgent implementation: